Left and Center: Kevin circa, 1984

 Age: 10 years old

-Distinguishing Characteristics: Kevin has freckles on his face, a small horizontal scar on his tongue, Kevin also has dyslexia, a learning disability that made it difficult for him to read
+Distinguishing Characteristics: Caucasian Male, Brown hair, Gray/Green eyes, Kevin has freckles on his face, he has a small horizontal scar on his tongue, Kevin has dyslexia which is a learning disability that makes it difficult for him to read

-Clothing/Jewelry Description: A school uniform which consisted of a white short sleeved dress shirt, a dark green sweater, brown corduroy pants, beige Nike sneakers, Kevin was also wearing a San Francisco Giants Jacket
+Clothing/Jewelry Description: A San Francisco Giants Jacket, his school uniform; a white shirt sleeved dress shirt, a dark green sweater, brown corduroy pants, and beige Nike sneakers

 NCMEC Number: 600782